Fatemeh-J/Feature_Engineering/README.md

 # Feature_Engineering
 In this project we will explore supervised methods for feature selection, including "Filter", "Wrapper", and "Embedded" methods.
+You can download the dataset from [this link](https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic).

 ### Filter Methods
 - Correlation with the target variable